elasticio/elasticio.github.io/content/_components/soap/index.md

 This is so, because the SOAP encoding specification does not guarantee 100% interoperability and there are vendor deviations in the implementation of RPC/encoded.

 * Only self-containing WSDLs are supported now.
 This means that WSDL containing external XSD schemas will not work in this version of the component.
-* WS-Security header isn`t supported.
+* WS-Security header isn't supported.
-* WS-Addressing isn`t supported.
+* WS-Addressing isn't supported.
 * Custom SOAP headers can not be added.
 * The WSDL and associated schemas must be accessible via a publicly accessible URL.
 File upload of the WSDL and/or XSD schemas is not supported.
 * Component does not support multipart format of message in the SOAP request element.
 Only first part of request element will be processed in the current component version.